webpro-nl/knip/README.md

 Unused files will also not be detected by ESLint.
 So how do you know which files and exports are no longer used?
 This requires an analysis of all the right files in the project.

-This is where Exportman comes in:
+This is where Knip comes in:

 - [x] Resolves all (unused) files in your project and reports **unused files and exports**.
 - [x] Verifies that exported symbols are actually used in other files, even when part of an imported namespace.